-The DIY lawn sprinkler installer, the landscaper or a handyman is not properly trained or licensed to install or test the proper backflow preventer that will protect your home and family.
-Not only must they be licensed and file the proper permits and provide the mandatory "Backflow Preventer Performance Test" forms but they may unintentional create a cross connection that could be potentially dangerous or even lethal.
+The DIY lawn sprinkler installer, the landscaper or a handyman is not properly trained or licensed to test the proper backflow preventer that will protect your home and family.
+Not only must they be licensed and file the proper permits and provide the mandatory "Backflow Preventer Performance Test" forms but they may unintentionally create a cross connection that could be potentially dangerous or even lethal.

 Some of the most common backflow preventers are listed below in their order of potential hazard levels.
 The lower the hazard the less likely the possibility of contamination.

 - Atmospheric Vacuum Breaker (also known as)- ASV valve - This is lowest level of prevention and is required only when the degree of potential contamination is at its lowest.

 - Pressurized Vacuum Breaker (also known as) - PVB valve - This is usually required for most residential lawn sprinkler installations in New York City, areas of Westchester County, New Jersey and Connecticut.

 - Double check (also known as) - a DCV assembly - This device is required by certain water authorities in Nassau County, Westchester County and Suffolk County